Tumor CytoGenomics

 • Array CGH (comparative genomic hybridization)+ single nucleotide polymorphisms (SNPs), Agilent Cancer Platform

-Our mission is to enhance the quality of clinical and molecular cytogenomic services through the development and implementation of state of the art technologies for patient care, education, and clinical research.
+Our mission is to enhance the quality of clinical and molecular cytogenomic services through the development and implementation of state-of-the-art technologies for patient care, education, and clinical research.

 The technologies we offer are integral diagnostic and prognostic tools in hematological malignancies and oncology and include a full range of services for clinicians and researchers within the Mount Sinai Health System.

-We provide services with fast turnaround times for chromosome analysis (G-banding and multicolor metaphase analysis), fluorescence in situ hybridization (FISH) assays, and array comparative genomic hybridization + single nucleotide polymorphisms (aCGH+SNPs) with more than 15,000 clinical tests each year.
+We provide services with fast turnaround times for chromosome analysis (G-banding and multicolor metaphase analysis), fluorescence in situ hybridization (FISH) assays, and array comparative genomic hybridization + single nucleotide polymorphisms (aCGH+SNPs) with about 20,000 clinical tests each year.
 In order to achieve fast turnaround times, we explore and adapt to new technologies in both the laboratory setting as well as through our Information Technology resources.
 The SoftCTG module from Soft Computer Corp allows our laboratory to integrate all aspects of our work and allows for a paperless environment.
 Our team includes medical technologists, all licensed by the New York State Department of Education.

 Our clinical services involve techniques that identify cancer cells that gain multiple types of chromosomal aberrations during tumor progression, including rearrangements, deletions, and duplications.
 Besides gain or loss of chromosomes, chromosomal rearrangements include a hybrid gene which is formed by fusing portions of two different genes at the chromosomal breakpoints of two or more chromosomes; we can detect these rearrangements using the FISH technique.
 Sometimes, we see the same hybrid gene in multiple types of cancers, indicating that such genes might initiate malignant progression in a variety of tissues.